Policy Optimization for Personalized Interventions in Behavioral Health: Case Study: TB Treatment Adherence

 \subsubsection{Patient state space.}

 For patient $i$, let $X_i \in \bR^{13}$ be their static covariates.
 Let $V_{it} \in \{0, 1\}$ denote whether patient $i$ verified at time $t$, and let $A_{it}\in \{0, 1\}$ denote whether the patient received the intervention at time $t$.
 Let $H_{it} = (V_{i1}, A_{i1}, \dots, V_{i, t-1}, A_{i,t-1}, V_{it}) \in \bR^{2t-1}$ be the history of verifications and interventions up to time $t$.
-We define a \textit{condensed} history $\tH_{it} \in \bR^{21}$ by summarizing the history $H_{it}$ into 21 features.
-For this condensed history, we summarize the patient's recent and overall behavior.
+We define a \textit{condensed} history $\tH_{it} \in \bR^{21}$ by summarizing the history $H_{it}$ into 21 features, aiming to capture as much relevant information as possible.
+The condensed history contains the patient's recent and overall behavior.
 For statistics such as the number of times the patient verified and the number of interventions they have received, we aggregate them over the past week, as well as in total.
 We also include information on their verification and non-verification streaks, as well as how long they have been in the platform.
 See \cref{s.app.list_features} for a full list of these features.
 Then, we define the state of patient $i$ at time $t$ to be $S_{it} = (X_i, \tH_{it}) \in \bR^{34}$.